 Bounty from the Box: The Only Cookbook You’ll Need for CSAs (and More)

-Before you sign up for that CSA – or renew your membership – order Mi Ae Lipe’s new Bounty from the Box: The CSA Farm Cookbook.
+Before you sign up for that CSA – or renew your membership – we highly recommend Mi Ae Lipe’s Bounty from the Box: The CSA Farm Cookbook.
 From amaranth to zucchini, this 700-page encyclopedia tells you everything (and we mean everything) you need to know about fresh produce: how to select, prepare and store; recipes from celebrated chefs and food bloggers; stories about farmers; anecdotes and resources; and indexes so you can search for recipes by ingredient.
+You can find copies for sale from Bee Heaven Farm, at Aragon 101 or order it online.

 “That was one of the fascinating parts of doing this book – seeing the vast differences in the growing seasons and types of produce in both Floridian and Hawaiian CSAs and farmers markets,” she says.
 “I grew up in California, which grows many of its crops year-round, and then I moved to Wisconsin and Minnesota, where the distinct four-season climate very much dictates (and limits) what can be eaten fresh there.
 Folks in Florida are extraordinarily blessed to have such diversity and availability – it can be easy to take that abundance for granted.
 And your fruits are beyond incredible!”